-(Video above is from a 1960 French TV interview about Bernstein’s subversive novel “All the King’s Horses,” below.
+The video below is from a 1960 French TV interview about Michele Bernstein’s subversive novel “All the King’s Horses”.
 Yes this is in French, which I cannot follow.
 The auto-translation isn’t much better.
 It’s sort of a friendly verbal chess match.
-At around 2:30 the interviewer asks her something about having respect for her her literary forebears.
+At around 2:30 the interviewer asks her something about having respect for her literary forebears.
 She replies: “We each import our own small stone to the cathedral.”
-Asked what novel she can compare hers to, she replies, “I don’t know; if it is simply a novel we can compare it to all that exist.”)
+Asked what novel she can compare hers to, she replies, “I don’t know; if it is simply a novel we can compare it to all that exist.”

 Michele Bernstein was born in Paris in 1932, and is 89 as of this writing.
 To examine her life is, in part, to take a revealing peek inside the Situationists, the hard-drinking avant-garde artist-revolutionaries of postwar Europe.
 This was a small Paris scene with a rotating international cast of radical, Marxist theorists who wanted to turn life into art.
 They had some successes and a lasting influence.
 For twenty years (1953-1973), Bernstein was a central figure in two related groups: the “Letterist International,” and its subsequent flowering into the legendary “Situationist International” (SI).
 Both groups issued journals, and performed actions such as disrupting academic conferences and art openings, screening unwatchable films and so on – the art of the scandal.
 Both groups were led by Guy Debord, their mad king and Bernstein’s husband.
 Until she finally ran afoul of Debord’s neurotic, cult-leader-like compulsion to cut people out of his life forever, she was queen of the Situationists.